1 Giant Oatmeal Creme Pie.

 Total Time: 1 hour

-This simple recipe makes 1 Giant Oatmeal Creme Pie (about 6 inches in diameter).
+This simple recipe makes 1 Giant Oatmeal Creme Pie.
 It's like an old-fashioned Little Debbie, but bigger and better!

 - 1/4 teaspoon ground cinnamon